wager/bookie/README.md

 # Features

-The development platform is built on [Vagrant].
+The development platform is built with [Vagrant].

 ```bash
 # Start the development environment.